Thursday, March 22, 2012

 Now this last option seems the most likely to me; that these earthworks were built to deal with a temporary and very dangerous situation since any real long term fort would not be built upon a sloping hillside.`Plus the attackers would be oat a disadvantage by having to attack from an slope with no cover.
 That would also explain why this site had not been more photographed and publicized as compared to the far larger and more longer used site at the top of Fort Moore Hill.

-Option Number Three - After Los Angels was again peacefully reoccupied on January 10th, 1847, on January 11th Lt.
+Option Number Three - After Los Angeles was again peacefully reoccupied on January 10th, 1847, on January 11th Lt.
 William H. Emory was ordered by Stockton to design and build a fort to secure the city and he started construction on the 12th.
 On January 20th, though, work stopped

 Option Number Four - The Mormon Battalion arrived on March 17th under the command Col. Phillip St. George Cooke and he broke ground the new new fort - what became Fort Moore - on April 23rd and it was dedicated on July 4th, 1847.
 And while it has been speculated that is was built on the same site as the 'Emory' Fort - and possibly even one or both of the Gillespie 'forts' - none of that has ever been proved and I feel fairly confident that if this photo is of Fort Moore Hill - then it does not show the final spot where Fort Moore was built.